mekz-data/LendingClubClassification/README.md

 - Analysis of feature importances to determine best predictors of loan defaults.

 ## File List
-**Column Descriptions.xlsx:** Descriptions for the 100+ columns in the dataset.
+**Column Descriptions.xlsx:** Descriptions for the 100+ columns in the dataset.<br>
 **Final Report Doc.pdf:** Written report of my process including more detailed discussion of our problem and the conclusions reached.
-Features many snipped images from the jupyter notebooks.
+It contains many visualizations from the jupyter notebooks.<br>

 **<ins>Jupyter Notebooks:</ins>**
 - **0 – Initial Data Cut:** Short notebook where I cut the data from 11 years of data to the years 2015-2017.